ppetrovtv/pine_script_docs/source/Non-Standard_Chart_Types_Data.rst

 ``heikinashi`` function
 -----------------------

-Heikin-Ashi means “average bar” in Japanese.
+Heikin-Ashi means "average bar" in Japanese.
 Open, High, Low and Close prices of HA candlesticks are not actual prices, they are results from avergaing values of the previous bar, which helps eliminate random volatility.